open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0/quick-start/local-docker-deployment.md

 docker compose -f docker-compose-postgres.yml up --detach
 ```

-These command will pull the docker images of Openmetadata for MySQL / PostgreSQL, OpenMetadata-Server, OpenMetadata-Ingestion and Elasticsearch.
+These commands will pull the docker images of Openmetadata for MySQL / PostgreSQL, OpenMetadata-Server, OpenMetadata-Ingestion and Elasticsearch.

 Upon running this command you should see output similar to the following.
 ```commandline